 Nevertheless, Bollington Urban District Council had a proud history of providing community facilities such as piped water and gas and the corporate life of the Mills and Churches supplied ample excitement in fetes, parades, sporting events and away days in Wakes Weeks.
 New houses were built of stone in the 1930’s and brick in the 1950’s.

-However, from the 1990’s onwards Bollington has enjoyed a renewal of life based on its picturesque position on the edge of the Pennines surrounded by green belt, but in easy reach of good employment centres like Astra Zeneca, Manchester Airport and large urban areas like Stockport and Manchester.
-There has been a continuous inflow of people and the ever present estate agent's boards are evidence of continuing mobility.
+From the 1990’s onwards Bollington has enjoyed a renewal of life based on its picturesque position on the edge of the Pennines surrounded by green belt, but in easy reach of good employment centres.
+There has been a continuous inflow of people and the ever present estate agent’s boards are evidence of continuing mobility.

 Some large businesses survive notably Slater Harrison at Lowerhouse Mill (built in 1818) producing specialist coated papers.
 New businesses have developed in the financial sector, transport, printing and advertising.
 The internet revolution has enabled home-working to grow.
 The stone cottages that used to house large families of industrial workers now, modernised, are highly valued by single people and young couples.

-The Civic Society has masterminded the creation of the Bollington Discovery Centre which is dedicated to informing the people of the Town as well as our visitors of the complex history of this small but vibrant community.
+The Civic Society established the Bollington Discovery Centre which is dedicated to informing the people of the Town as well as our visitors of the complex history of this small but vibrant community.

 The Town enjoyed independent Civic Status from 1894 until 1972 as the Bollington Urban District Council.
-We hope to see its Civic spirit continue as Bollington Town Council works to build a better future for a strong and safe community through the implementation of the Parish Plan adopted in 2004.
-In doing so the Town Council is pledged to work with all the groups in the community to ensure that the 21st century like the 19th is one of enterprise, energy and hope for the people of Bollington.
+Now Bollington Town Council strives to build a better future for a strong and safe community through the implementation of the Parish Plan adopted in 2004 (updated 2008) and the Neighbourhood Plan which was completed in 2018.